Gaussian Mixture Model with unknown diagonal covariances via continuous sparse regularization: Discussion and open problems

 This remark is interesting from an algorithmic point of view.
-We do not know how to solve \eqref{eq:pb_BLASSO_gaussian_kernel_norm} numerically on the entire measure space $\M(\X)^+$, due to the absence of a parametrization of this space.
-In \cite{hardy_thesis}, a version of the BLASSO over the space of $K$-sparse measures (discrete measures with less than $K$ particles) is considered.
-This problem, although not convex, is closer to a realistic algorithmic framework, as we can parametrize the space of $K$-sparse measures.
+We do not know how to solve \eqref{eq:pb_BLASSO_gaussian_kernel_norm} numerically on the entire measure space $\M(\X)^+$, due to the absence of a parameterization of this space. \citep{hardy_thesis} studied a version of the BLASSO over the space of $K$-sparse measures (discrete measures with less than $K$ particles).
+This problem, although not convex, is closer to a realistic algorithmic framework, as we can parameterize the space of $K$-sparse measures.
 If $K\geq s$, $\mu_\omega^0$ belongs to this space.

-Several algorithms have been proposed to solve the BLASSO on sparse measures, such as the sliding Frank-Wolfe algorithm \citep{sliding_frank_wolfe_denoyelle} or the Conic Particle Gradient Descent (CPGD, see \citep{cpgd_chizat}).
-Adapting the latter to our framework could form the core of a future work.